 Welcome to Brussels, the most boring capital in Europe!
-At least, that seems to be the reputation Brussels has been given over the years.
+At least, that seems to be the reputation Brussels has earned over the years.
 I’m ashamed to say that I let this influence my decision to only spend 24 hours in Brussels during a Netherlands to Belgium trip.
 I regretted this decision as soon as I set foot in the capital on my first night.
 The city had a lively atmosphere and was full of people enjoying their evening outside.
 Based on reviews and blogs online I had expected the city to be completely dead at night.
 In total I only spent 24 hours in Brussels but tried my best to make the most of it and hope to return to the city one day.
-Until then, I hope you’ll find the below first-time visit guide to what to do during 24 hours in Brussels useful!
+Until then, I hope you’ll find the below first-time visit guide to things to do in Brussels useful if you only have 24 hours in the city!

 Confusingly, Brussels is served by two airports; Brussels Airport – Zaventem and Brussels South Charleroi Airport.
 Watch out for this if you fly with budget airlines such as Ryanair as they fly into Charleroi airport.
 Charleroi lies 46 km south of the city as opposed to Brussels Airport that’s only 12 km to the north east.
 Train is one of your best options for travel between the city and Brussels Airport – Zaventem.
 A single trip will cost you about 8.80 euro and takes just under 20 minutes to Brussels Central Station.
 You can buy tickets at the station.